InternetOfUs/components-documentation/Readme.md

 Also, you can jump start directly from this [Swagger starting point](http://swagger.u-hopper.com/?url=https://bitbucket.org/wenet/wenet-components-documentation/raw/master/start.yaml).

+The structures of the messages created by WeNet for the applications as responses to the users' messages are described [here](http://swagger.u-hopper.com/?url=https://bitbucket.org/wenet/wenet-components-documentation/raw/master/sources/wenet-messages_for_apps.yaml).

 The models common to the various components can be found [here](http://swagger.u-hopper.com/?url=https://bitbucket.org/wenet/wenet-components-documentation/raw/master/sources/wenet-models.yaml).

 *Note*: please, keep the above links updated with the reference to the latest stable version of each documentation file.